Australian CEOs sacrifice bonuses, wary of powerful shareholders

-SYDNEY, Aug 23 Australian bosses, including Qantas' Alan Joyce and BHP Billiton's Marius Kloppers, are forgoing big bonuses this year as tough new laws on executive pay give more power to shareholders to sack them and their boards.
+SYDNEY Australian bosses, including Qantas's (QAN.AX) Alan Joyce and BHP Billiton's (BHP.AX) Marius Kloppers, are forgoing big bonuses this year as tough new laws on executive pay give more power to shareholders to sack them and their boards.

 But it is far from clear whether the gestures represent a long-term change of heart or are just a one-off public relations exercise that can be abandoned next year.

-Note: (This story was corrected to fix Rio Tinto CEO first name to Tom in paragraph 14)